 “You’re sure?”
 Sirius tried to ignore the burning sensation in his heart, not wanting to care.

-“I’m sure.
-They stayed close with some of their Auror friends after they retired.
-Seems your mum let it slip to a few people, and it got back to them.”
-They had both known where Regulus was headed, but it didn’t make it any easier.
+“Fairly certain.
+Mum and Dad stayed close with some of their Auror friends after they retired.
+Seems your mum let it slip to a few people, and it got back to them.
+They weren’t certain, of course, but after what Remus and Lily overheard last night…” They had both known where Regulus was headed, but it didn’t make it any easier.
 “I’m sorry mate, I know he’s a git and all, but he’s still your brother and-”

 “What?
 You just let her go?
 Why aren’t we following her?”
 It was James’s turn to look pained by Sirius’s words.